jordanmichb/CS350-Embedded-Systems/README.md

 <br>
 •	Open a serial console to communicate with the board.
 <br>
 &emsp;- On Windows, determine which com port the board is assigned to by opening Windows Device Manager > Ports(COM & LPT).
-The USB connection to the TI &emsp;board is called XDS110, and for this project look for XDS110 Class Application/USer UART.
+The USB connection to the TI board is called XDS110, and for this project look for XDS110 Class Application/USer UART.
 Take note of the COMx port.
 <br>
 &emsp;- On Mac, determine which com port the board is assigned to by opening Apple menu > About this Mac > System Report > Hardware > USB.
 In the Device Tree look for the XDS110 entry and take note of the serial number listed.
 <br>